 How Wetelo uses GPT-3 engines

-At Wetelo, we develop GPT-3 based products and services.
-And analysis of GPT-3 language models is one of the tasks we do to choose the best engine and meet our client’s needs.
+At Wetelo, we develop GPT-3-based products and services.
+An analysis of GPT-3 language models is one of the tasks we do to choose the best engine and meet our client’s needs.
 Recently, our client came to us to empower their chatbot with a GPT-3 conversational model to recognize users’ emotions.
 That’s why we conducted an analysis and comparison of GPT-3 models to see which of them can bring real benefits to a chatbot.
 Here’s how we tested Davinci, Curie, and Ada.

 Prompt fed to GPT-3 for paraphrasing: